AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXBasicObject/README.md

 CAEXBasicObject Class
 =====================
-AutomationML 2.1 APIThe class CAEXBasicObject comprises a basic set of attributes and header information which exist for all CAEX elements.
+The class CAEXBasicObject comprises a basic set of attributes and header information which exist for all CAEX elements.

 Inheritance Hierarchy